 Control bleeding with direct pressure.
 If unsuccessful, elevate and use pressure points.
-Consider use of a tourniquet with the preference of BP cuff over commercial tourniquet.
+Consider use of a commercial tourniquet.
+If available, a pneumatic tourniquet over a non-pneumatic tourniquet is preferred.

-- 2. Assist circulation - A. All cardiac arrest patients who do not meet the Death in Field (DIF) criteria (Appendix C) will have resuscitation attempted - B. If a patient does not meet the criteria in the DIF appendix to be determined dead in the field, BLS personnel shall begin resuscitation and apply an AED - C. Cardiopulmonary resuscitation shall be performed in accordance with AHA and MPDapproved guidelines - 3.
-Fluid resuscitation - A. The goal of fluid resuscitation in the setting of hypovolemia or uncontrolled bleeding is to obtain and maintain a systolic blood pressure of 90-100 mm Hg - B. Initial fluid resuscitation for children less than 8 y/o and presenting with signs or symptoms of shock should consist of a 20 mL/kg bolus of normal saline, repeat x2 prn - C. Peripheral IVs should be established in any patient who exhibits signs or symptoms of hypoperfusion - D. If IV access is difficult, consider external jugular, then intraosseous infusion: - Adult Medial aspect of the proximal tibia or proximal humerus - Child Medial aspect of the proximal tibia - E. ANNUAL MPD REQUIRED TRAINING: If peripheral IV access and intraosseous access attempts are unsuccessful, consider central IV access in one of the following sites: - Right subclavian vein - Right or left femoral vein
+2. Assist circulation

+- A. All cardiac arrest patients who do not meet the Death in Field (DIF) criteria (Appendix C) will have resuscitation attempted - B. If a patient does not meet the criteria in the DIF appendix to be determined dead in the field, BLS personnel shall begin resuscitation and apply an AED - C. Cardiopulmonary resuscitation shall be performed in accordance with AHA and MPD-approved guidelines

+3. Fluid resuscitation

+- A. The goal of fluid resuscitation in the setting of hypovolemia or uncontrolled bleeding is to obtain and maintain a systolic blood pressure of 90-100 mm Hg - B. Peripheral IVs should be established in any patient who exhibits signs or symptoms of hypoperfusion - C. If IV access is difficult, consider external jugular, then intraosseous infusion - D. ANNUAL MPD REQUIRED TRAINING: If peripheral IV access and intraosseous access attempts are unsuccessful, consider central IV access